Sorrento Campania, Italy Travel Guide

 For finding restaurants, reading reviews, viewing menus, and making reservations.

-A reliable weather app assists in planning daily activities and clothing choices.
+A reliable weather app helps with planning daily activities and garments choices.

 Official websites for local bus services within Sorrento and the Circumvesuviana train line.

-Websites for ferry companies operating services from Sorrento.
-Book online in peak season.
+Websites for ferry travel companies operating services from Sorrento.
+Purchase online in peak season.

-Search "Visita Sorrento" or "In Campania" for current event listings and local insights.
+Search "Visita Sorrento" or "In Campania" for listings for current events and local insights.

 Official sites for Pompeii/Herculaneum for up-to-date visitor info and ticket purchasing.